 The Stoic Discipline of Assent

-The three Stoic disciplines come in no particular order, but I lead here with Stoic discipline of Assent because I believe it is both the most fundamental of them all and the one that causes the most confusion.
+The three Stoic disciplines come in no particular order, but I lead here with the Stoic discipline of Assent because I believe it is both the most fundamental of them all and the one that causes the most confusion.

 I don’t like the word Assent to describe this Stoic discipline because unlike the other two disciplines, assent is a negative—giving assent to first impressions is what we should not do.
 I’m not the only one.
 Other practitioners and scholars of Stoicism refer to the Stoic discipline of Assent as ‘Stoic mindfulness’, because it is arguably a more useful and intuitive term.